ivanurteaga/ivanurteaga/README.md

 - 👋 Hi, I’m @ivanurteaga
 - 👀 I’m interested in data science
-- 🌱 I’m currently learning api's & node.js
+- 🌱 I’m currently learning jwt and practicing few web scraping
-- 📫 How to reach me: ivan.urteaga.26@gmail.com

 <!---
 ivanurteaga/ivanurteaga is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.